-Two areas in particular have turned their winter wonderland landscapes into tourism hot spots.
+Two areas in particular are the best places to visit in Turkey during the colder months and have turned their winter wonderland landscapes into tourism hot spots.
 People specifically come to both Cappadocia, smack in the center of the country, and Kars, in the far northeast, to capture scenes of their snowy countryside.

 To find out how to plan your trip, use our list of the best things to do in Turkey in winter.

 1. Hot-Air Ballooning in Cappadocia